-- A strong Regulatory Affairs department overseen by a Vice President, who reports to the General Counsel. - A corporate physical security program led by a retired Secret Service Agent, who reports to the General Counsel. - In-house securities attorney. - Legal Department review of all contracts.
+- A strong Regulatory Affairs department overseen by a Vice President, who reports to the General Counsel. - A corporate physical security program led by a retired Secret Service Agent, who reports to the General Counsel; this program includes an internal governance council led by the General Counsel; a crisis response team led by the CEO; workplace violence and active assailant prevention and training programs; and a travel security program, which includes the utilization of executive security teams as required. - In-house securities attorney. - Legal Department review of all contracts.